trixi-framework/HOHQMesh.jl/docs/src/tutorials/spline_curves.md

 addCurveToInnerBoundary!(spline_project, edge3, "inner3")
 ```
 The inner boundary chain name `"inner3"` is used internally for HOHQMesh.
 Again,
-the active visualization automatically detects that new curves have been added to the project dictionary
+the active visualization automatically detects that new curves have been added to the project
 and the plot is updated appropriately, as shown below.
 The chain for the inner triangular boundary
 is called `inner3` and it contains a three curve segments all called `"triangle"` labeled in the figure
 by `3.1`, `3.2`, and `3.3`.